Updated: Jul 28

 I was silent.

 Jerry looked up and said, I kept thinking this was a miserable way to live.
-Anyway, I decided to let you win.
+And I decided to let you win.

 In a flat voice, I repeated, Let me win.